 Section 13(1)(e) of the Prescription Act 68 of 1969 states that the completion of prescription will be delayed.
 If the creditor is a juristic person and the debtor is a member of the governing body of that juristic person the relevant period of prescription, but for the provisions of this subsection, be completed before or on or within one year after, the day on which the relevant impediment referred to has ceased to exist.

 The Kwazulu-Natal High Court unreported case of Reddy v Body Corporate of Greenwood Village Case No AR 412/09 was an appeal against the decision of a court a quo, whereby the Magistrates dismissed the special plea of prescription raised by the appellant and found that the claim lodged by the respondent against the appellant had not prescribed.
-The Magistrate found that the respondent is a juristic person and therefore prescription did not apply to the respondent as a body corporate.
+The Magistrate found that a respondent is a juristic person and therefore prescription did not apply to the respondent as a body corporate.
 The Magistrate further found that the matter ought to have been referred to arbitration.
-The appellant appealed to the High court on the whole judgement.
+The appellant appealed to the High court on the whole judgment.

 Counsel for Reddy argued that the body corporate is not a juristic person, and referred to sections 3(1)(b) and 13(1)(e) of the Act.
-In support of these submissions counsel referred to section 36, 37 and 38 of the Sectional Titles Act 95 of 1986 (the “ST ACT”) and submitted that in terms of those provisions a body corporate is empowered to perform certain functions and has certain powers.
-Specifically he referred to section 36(6) which sets out that a body corporate has perpetual succession and is capable of suing and being sued in its name.
-Despite these provisions he submitted that a body corporate is not a juristic person in that it is not a separate entity distinct from its members.
+In support of these submissions, counsel referred to sections 36, 37, and 38 of the Sectional Titles Act 95 of 1986 (the “ST ACT”) and submitted that in terms of those provisions a body corporate is empowered to perform certain functions and has certain powers.
+Specifically, he referred to section 36(6) which sets out that a body corporate has perpetual succession and is capable of suing and being sued in its name.
+Despite these provisions, he submitted that a body corporate is not a juristic person in that it is not a separate entity distinct from its members.
 He submitted that it is not separate in the sense that if for instance the body corporate is unable to pay its debts the members are held liable for the unpaid debts of the body corporate, and is therefore not a separate legal entity from its members.
 He then referred to section 47(1) of the ST Act which provides that:

-“If the creditor of a body corporate has obtained judgement against a body corporate, and such judgement, notwithstanding, the issue of a writ remains unsatisfied, the judgement creditor may without prejudice, to any other remedy he may have, apply to the court which gave him judgement, for the joinder of members of the body corporate in their personal capacity as joint judgement debtors in respect of the judgement debt and, upon such joinder the judgement creditor may recover the amount of the judgement debt still outstanding from the said members on a pro rata basis in proportion to their said quotas or a determination made in terms of section 32(4)…”
+“If the creditor of a body corporate has obtained judgement against a body corporate, and such judgement, notwithstanding, the issue of a writ remains unsatisfied, the judgement creditor may without prejudice, to any other remedy he may have, apply to the court which gave him judgement, for the joinder of members of the body corporate in their personal capacity as joint judgement debtors in respect of the judgement debt and, upon such joinder the judgement creditor may recover the amount of the judgement debt still outstanding from the said members on a pro-rata basis in proportion to their said quotas or a determination made in terms of section 32(4)…”

 He conceded that the body corporate has rights and powers; has perpetual succession and is capable of suing and being sued in its name, but he submitted that if a body corporate is not separate from its members it cannot really be classified as a juristic person.
 He could not provide support or authority for this proposition.

 Counsel was confronted by admissions made by Reddy in her plea in the court a quo where she admitted the body corporate was a legal person.
-Counsel attempted, but failed to distinguish between legal and juristic person and was forced to concede that the terms mean one and the same thing.
+Counsel attempted, but failed to distinguish between a legal and juristic person and was forced to concede that the terms mean one and the same thing.

 Counsel finally conceded, as the only issue to be decided, that a body corporate was a juristic person envisaged in section 13(1)(e) of the Act, and for the purposes of the ST Act.
-In light of these concessions, the Judge did not consider the respondents arguments.
+In light of these concessions, the Judge did not consider the respondent’s arguments.
 Therefore the appeal was dismissed.

-On the matter of the referral to arbitration the Judge found that the decision of the Magistrate should be set aside, and an order be made referring the matter back to the Magistrate in order to afford the parties the opportunity to address her on this particular issue.
+On the matter of the referral to arbitration, the Judge found that the decision of the Magistrate should be set aside, and an order be made referring the matter back to the Magistrate in order to afford the parties the opportunity to address her on this particular issue.
 It was ordered that the appellant bear the costs of appeal.

 The crucial question that arises is who is considered to be “a member of the governing body” for purposes of the Act, and its application to bodies corporate?
 Simply put, are the members of the body corporate or the trustees elected by the body corporate to act as the executive of the body corporate considered to be “the governing body”?